How to Write a CV with No Experience in 2025

 What is the best font for a CV with no experience?

-Choose a professional, easy-to-read standard font such as Arial, Calibri, or Times New Roman.
-These fonts are clean and widely accepted, making your CV look polished and easy to read.
+Choose a professional, easy-to-read standard font, such as Arial, Calibri, or Times New Roman.
+These fonts are clean and widely accepted by ATS, making your CV look polished.
 Avoid decorative or overly stylised fonts, as they may distract recruiters from the content of your CV.

 Refer to the best font on a CV article for more inspiration.

-Do I need to add hobbies and interests for my CV with no experience?
+Do I need to add hobbies and interests to my CV with no experience?

 Including hobbies and interests on your CV can provide insight into your personality and demonstrate teamwork, creativity, or leadership qualities.
-However, if you have limited space or if they are not directly relevant to the job you're applying for, we suggest prioritising other sections such as skills, education, or work experience.
-If your hobbies align with the job or showcase transferable skills, your chances of success could increase.
+However, if you have limited space or this section is not directly relevant to the job you're applying for, we suggest prioritising other sections, such as skills, education, or volunteering experience.
+That said, if your hobbies align with the job or showcase transferable skills, your chances of success could increase.

 What is the best format for a CV with no experience?